nullstack/nullstack.github.io/articles/rendering-component.md

 ## Headless components

-If you want to skip rendering the component at all you can simply return false from the render
+If you want to skip rendering the component at all you can simply return false from the render.

 ```jsx
 import Nullstack from 'nullstack';